 24 oz usable; 24 plants (6 mature, 18 immature)

-At least 20 states allow cultivation of marijuana as medicine, including the nine where the drug is legal for any use.
+At least 20 states allow the cultivation of marijuana as medicine, including the 15 where the drug is legal for any use.
 The District of Columbia also allows home grows for medical use.
-But these laws often change due to court rulings and new legislation, so public information about them may not be up to date.
+But, these laws often change due to court rulings and new legislation, so public information about them may not be up to date.

-As a general rule, states with whole-plant marijuana allow medical grows, while those with CBD-only laws do not.
-A few states have decriminalized small gardens without legalizing medicinal marijuana.
-Uniquely, Washington allows cultivation for medicine but not recreation.
+As a general rule, states with whole-plant medical marijuana legalization allow patients to cultivate, while those with low THC or “CBD-only” laws do not.
+A few states have decriminalized small grows without legalizing medicinal marijuana.
+Visit our Cultivation Laws page for a state-by-state breakdown.

 How to become a medical marijuana patient

-Each state has its own process for becoming a medical marijuana patient.
-Some require formal registration with health officials, while others (most notably California) mandate only a piece of paper from a doctor.
+Each state has its own process of becoming a medical marijuana patient.
+Most require formal registration with the state’s department of health, while California mandates only a piece of paper from a doctor.